zheniaregbl/ptc-schedule-mobile/README.md

 # PTC Schedule App
-The PTC NovGU mobile app: convenient schedule, information about classes.
+The PTC NovSU mobile app: convenient schedule, information about classes.

 >[!IMPORTANT]
 >**🚨 Notice: The app is still in development. 🚨**